Empowering You To Take Control of Your Cognitive Health

 Underlying Causes That May Affect Cognitive Function

 Cognitive impairment is not a normal part of aging, however aging becomes a risk factor if certain underlying conditions aren’t treated or managed properly and timely.
-It is important to note that not all cognitive issues progress to dementias.
+It is important to note that not all cognitive issues progress to dementias (WHO 2019, CDC HBI 2018-2023).
+While there is no curative treatment for dementia, the proactive management of modifiable risk factors can delay or slow the onset or progression of the disease (WHO 2019).
 Some cognitive impairments may be reversible.

 Examples of common underlying conditions that may affect your cognition:

 - Unhealthy lifestyle (Ex.
-Unhealthy diet, lack of exercise, substance abuse, chronic stress)
+Unhealthy diet, obesity, lack of exercise, tobacco use, chronic alcohol abuse, substance abuse, chronic stress)

-- Cardiovascular & metabolic condition (Ex.
-Diabetes, hypertension)
+- Cardiovascular & metabolic conditions (Ex.
+Diabetes, hypertension, dyslipidaemia)

 - Sleep disorders